Everyone from elite athletes to famous entrepreneurs claims mental toughness and positive self-talk are keys to succeeding in a plethora of fields.

 The physical ability of athletes can only take them so far, as a large portion of sports is truly reliant on having a proper mindset.

-In sports, mental toughness is used to help push an athlete’s boundary, contributes to the motivation of athletes, boosts an individual’s confidence, and improves athlete output and competitiveness.
+In sports, mental toughness is used to help push an athlete’s boundaries, contribute to the motivation of athletes, boost an individual’s confidence, and improve athlete output and competitiveness.

 Below are a few ways mental toughness can be utilized by the modern athlete & coach.

 Youthful athletes are especially prone to confidence and anxiety issues.
 Especially in adolescents, athletes need to have strong emotional management skills.